GeorgeKihara/droidloginapp/README.md

 # README #
-An app that simply lets the user login and sign up.
+An android app that simply lets the user login and sign up.
-By SCCI/00286/2015